Taniyapal/Taniya_Pal_Portfolio/README.md

 ## Tableau_Workbook_For_Data Visualisation

 Contains Data Visualisation Charts with rough data.
 The workbook contains different kinds of charts such as Funnel Chart, Donut Chart, Pie Chart, Bar Chart etc made with by analysing the rough data.
 It showcases Taniya's Data Visulisation skill using Tableau.

+## Book Recommendation System
+Developed a book recommendation system from a dataset downloaded from Kaggle.